 Changes month over month:

-- Improving fed cattle prices have pushed the demand for feeder cattle and prices have responded in kind (+$7-9/cwt for Holstein feeders, +$7/cwt for beef calves, and +$0.50-1.50 for beef yearlings).
+- Improving fed cattle prices have pushed the demand for feeder cattle and prices have responded in kind (+$9-12/cwt for Holstein feeders, +$5/cwt for beef heifer calves, and +$3.50-4.00 for beef yearlings).

-- Margins have improved for beef feeders to the tune of +$20-50 per head depending on cattle class.
+- Margins have improved for beef feeders to the tune of +$40-80 per head depending on cattle class.
 Margin for all classes has pushed into the black for the first time in a long time.

 - Holstein feeder margins have remained strong for most feeder classes.
-Danger looms for lighter or slower growing calves as summer 2018 prices are at a sharp discount to spring (-$7-9/cwt).
+Danger looms for lighter or slower growing calves as summer 2018 prices are at a sharp discount to spring (-$7-8/cwt).

 For more specific projections, please contact your Form-A-Feed representative.